Important Information for Music Majors

 Accreditation by the National Association of Schools of Music (NASM) requires that music departments ensure students hear live music as a part of their training.
 Attendance at recitals, concerts, and Music Department Convocation fulfill that requirement.
 In addition, Convocation promotes the department as an integrated community of students, faculty, and staff with announcements and sharing of information of broader interest.

-- Beginning fall quarter 2011 all students majoring in music must attend an average of eight (8) recitals/concerts for each fall, winter, and spring.
+- All students majoring in music must attend an average of eight (8) recitals/concerts for each fall, winter, and spring.
 After four years’ worth of recitals/concerts have been attended, the student will only be required to attend Convocations until they graduate (see below).
 Transfer students must maintain the prescribed average attendance for each year in residence until graduation or up to four years, after which Convocation attendance requirements will still apply.

 - For BA Music, BM Composition, Performance majors: 4 years (12 quarters) = 96 recitals/concerts, and all convocations.